 Summit Air Crashed at Lukla Airport.

 The accident took place at Lukla Airport, the principal gateway to the Everest region.
 It is one of the world’s dangerous airports for landings and take-off.
-Summit air skidded from Lukla Airport on the runway, killed at least three people, eyewitnesses and airport officials said.
+Summit air skidded from Lukla Airport on the runway, killing three people, eyewitnesses, and airport officials.

 There have been at least three killings when a Summit Air 9N AMH aircraft (L410) collided with a parked helicopter.

 The flight from Lukla to Ramechhap was on a vacant return flight, and no passengers were present.
-In 2017, another Le410 from the same airline collapsed with poor visibility while approaching Lukla in a cliff a short distance from the airstrip killing both pilots.
+In 2017, another Le410 from the same airline collapsed with poor visibility while approaching Lukla on a cliff a short distance from the airstrip, killing both pilots.

 There have been hundreds of trekkers in Ramechhap, hundreds of hundred waiting for Lukla Airport in the mornings.
 Each aircraft from Summit Air, Sita Air, and Tara Air flies to open again.